GRB~250704B/EP250704a a Short Gamma-Ray Burst Powered by a Magnetar: Modelling GRB 250704B/EP250704a: Continuous energy injection into the afterglow from a millisecond magnetar

-The plateau phase was initially identified in the X-rays and subsequently confirmed in the optical band.
+Plateau phases were first identified in X-rays and later confirmed at optical wavelengths.
 The earliest evidence of an optical plateau was reported for GRB~050801 \citep{Vestrand2006}, which showed a pronounced flattening in its light curve at optical wavelengths.
-This behaviour suggested a complex interaction between the progenitor and its circumburst environment \citep{Rykoff2006,Vestrand2006}.
-This phase yielded significant insights into the mechanisms of energy dissipation, and also suggested a possible connection between this phase and the fundamental physical processes governing GRBs.
+This behaviour suggested that prolonged energy injection plays an important role in shaping the afterglow evolution \citep{Rykoff2006,Vestrand2006}.
+These observations suggested that plateau phases are closely connected to prolonged central-engine activity and sustained energy injection.

 Building on these observational developments, \cite{2022ApJS..261...25D} collected the optical afterglow data of 179 GRBs with known redshifts that exhibited a plateau phase.
-The optical data detected by {\itshape Swift}/UVOT, RATIR, and the Subaru Telescope originally obtained using various filters, were rescaled to the r-band.
-The time at the end of the plateau emission reported for the seven sGRBs; GRB~000301C, 050922C, 060313A, 080913A, 081228A, 090510A and 190627A, was $\approx 7.59\times 10^5$, $5.89\times 10^3$, $3.78\times 10^3$, $3.47\times 10^5$, $6.32\times 10^2$, $4.18\times 10^3$ and $5.37\times 10^4\,{\rm s}$, respectively, which show that the optical plateau phase observed in GRB~250704B/EP250704a is not the longest among known sGRBs.
+Optical observations obtained with different filters by {\itshape Swift}/UVOT, RATIR, and the Subaru Telescope were rescaled to the r-band.
+The time at the end of the plateau emission reported for the seven sGRBs; GRB~000301C, 050922C, 060313A, 080913A, 081228A, 090510A and 190627A, was $\approx 7.59\times 10^5$, $5.89\times 10^3$, $3.78\times 10^3$, $3.47\times 10^5$, $6.32\times 10^2$, $4.18\times 10^3$ and $5.37\times 10^4\,{\rm s}$, respectively, indicating that the optical plateau of GRB 250704B/EP250704a is long-lasting but not unprecedented among sGRBs.

-Based on the derived parameters, the spin-down timescale is shorter than the characteristic fall-back timescale.
-Consequently, for GRB~250704B/EP250704a, the fall-back timescale determines the duration of the optical plateau phase.